PintoGideon/Battle-on-Github/Readme.md

+Worked on this during my Netflix and Skill (which means learning through video) as a famous person on Github would call it.
+Also, I was currently going through Ryan's Florence React Training and could not keep up with a few patterns so just came back to the fundamentals for a refresher.

 # Establishing the fundamentals of React

-Worked on this during my Netflix and Skill (which means through a video) as a famous person on Github would call it.
-Also, I was currently going through Ryan's Florence React Training and could not keep up with a few patterns so just came back to the fundamentals for a refresher.

 Webpack is a module bundler.
 It takes all the modules and intelligently bundles them so we can reference them from a single file.
 Tyler Mcginnis created the webpack.config.js file from scratch which was pretty cool to learn.

 The same intuition you have about functions is the same you need to have about Components.

-# this keyword
+# 'this' keyword

 It allows us to decide which object should be focal when a function or a method is called.
 Where is this function invoked?
 We won't know that the this keyword is